SpocWiki/_public/schema.org/predicate/Relations/has/has_hosting_organization.md

 - [ #has/_hosting_organization :: Organization ] or
 - [ has_hosting_organization :: Organization ]

-The organization (airline, travelers&#x27; club, etc.) the membership is made with.
+The organization (airline, travelers' club, etc.) the membership is made with.

 Relation describes that:
 [ #has_/domain  :: ProgramMembership ]